 The methodology used to determine the discount rate reflects a 10-year average of the Saskatchewan provincial bond yield curve to match the timing and amount of future expected benefit payments as well as the expected rate of return on assets.
 The single discount rate for each year in the 10-year average was determined as a blend between the funded and unfunded portions of the Plan and at June 30, 2018, the rate was updated to reflect the expected rate of return on assets assumption of 4.0% per annum up to 2030.
-Prior to 2020, the single discount rate was used based on the single rate calculated to match the timing and amount of future expected benefits.

 The Commission adopted the adjusted 2014 Public Sector Canadian Pensioner Mortality table with generational mortality improvements in accordance with Scale CPM-B and it was used to prepare the actuarial valuation at June 30, 2018 and the extrapolation at June 30, 2020.
-In June 2021, the Commission adopted the 2017 Mortality Improvement scale as an enhancement to the Scale CPM-B used for the valuation at June 30, 2021 and extrapolation at June 30, 2022 and June 30, 2023.
+In June 2021, the Commission adopted the 2017 Mortality Improvement scale as an enhancement to the Scale CPM-B used for the valuation at June 30, 2021 and extrapolation at June 30, 2022, June 30, 2023 and June 30, 2024.

 In June 2021, the Commission approved a change to the inflation rate assumption which was reflected in the valuation at June 30, 2021 and extrapolation at June 30, 2022.
-In June 2023, as a result of the increased inflation rates since the June 30, 2021 valuation, the Commission reviewed its inflation rate assumption and approved a change to its assumptions to recognize the known actual indexation losses due to the statutory cost of living adjustments of 2.2% in 2022 and 5.2% in 2023.
-These changes are reflected in the June 30, 2023 extrapolation on Statement 3.
+In June 2023, as a result of increased inflation rates experienced since the June 30, 2021 valuation, the Commission approved a change to its inflation assumptions for 2023 and 2024, which was reflected in the extrapolations at June 30, 2023 and June 30, 2024.
+The Commission also approved the change to recognize known actual indexation losses due to statutory cost of living adjustments of 2.2% in 2022, 5.2% in 2023 and 3.5% in 2024 in the extrapolations.